MatthewBonanni/Mallard/README.md

 ## Installation

-### Prerequisites
+### Kokkos

 Mallard depends on the Kokkos Ecosystem, specifically:
 - [kokkos](https://github.com/kokkos/kokkos)
 - [kokkos-kernels](https://github.com/kokkos/kokkos-kernels)

-Follow the instructions for each of these, compiling with the desired backends enabled.
+Both of these are included in this repository as submodules.
+The instruction below include their manual installation.
 All other prerequisites will be installed automatically.

 ### Building

 Mallard uses CMake for building.
 Follow the steps below to install Mallard:

-1. Clone the repository:
+1. Clone the repository and set up its submodules:
     ```sh
     git clone https://github.com/MatthewBonanni/Mallard.git
     cd Mallard
+    git submodule init
     ```

 2. Create a build directory and navigate to it: